 Potential Impacts.
 The site was evaluated on April 10 and May 28, 2018 and April 11, 2019 for the potential for the site to support burrowing owls.
-During 2018 surveys, three pair of burrowing owls and one single burrowing owl were observed along the adjacent off-site canal south of and paralleling Laurel Avenue with one burrowing owl being observed along the western edge of the site; on April 11, 2019, no burrowing owls were observed.
+During 2018 surveys, three pair of burrowing owls and one single burrowing owl were observed 1.5 miles north of the site in the canal south of and paralleling Laurel Avenue, with one burrowing owl being observed approximately 1 mile to the northwest of the northwestern edge of the site; on April 11, 2019, no burrowing owls were observed.
 No burrowing owls were observed along the Access Corridor on either date; however, they could occur along the Corridor in the future.
 Currently, suitable habitat onsite consists mainly of man-made 'burrows', such as pipes well as ground squirrel burrows within and along the canals onsite.
 The Access Corridor also supports some ground squirrel burrows.
 The site provides suitable nesting/denning habitat in the form of California ground squirrel burrows along the edges of the agricultural fields and in and along the canals, and in the form of pipes in or on the ground, as well as foraging habitat within the agricultural fields for burrowing owls.
-Canal maintenance activities has the potential to impact locations of burrowing owls, as many large canals support burrowing owls, such as the canal south of Laurel Avenue, where several burrowing owls were identified in previous surveys in the area.
+Canal maintenance activities have the potential to impact locations of burrowing owls, as many large canals support burrowing owls, such as the canal south of Laurel Avenue, where several burrowing owls were identified in previous surveys in the area.
 In between maintenance activities and recolonization, the burrowing owls would take up temporary residence elsewhere.